-- Overweight dogs who need to shed pounds to regain their zest for life;
+- Overweight dogs who need to shed pounds to regain their zest for life.

-- Elderly dogs and those beginning to struggle when they first waken up: treatment may help to reduce pain and stiffness, and reduce the need for medication;
+- Elderly dogs and those beginning to struggle when they first waken up.
+Treatment may help to reduce pain and stiffness, and reduce the need for medication.

-- Dogs who compete in the show ring, agility or flyball: swimming can keep them in the peak of fitness and help to maintain an ideal weight;
+- Dogs who compete in the show ring.
+Agility or flyball: swimming can keep them in the peak of fitness and help to maintain an ideal weight.

-- High energy breeds: a 30 minute session in the pool can burn the same energy as a 10 mile brisk walk;
+- High energy breeds: a 30 minute session in the pool can burn the same energy as a 10 mile brisk walk.

 - Gundogs who are hesitant about retrieving from water.

-In recent years, therapeutic use of magnets has gained a large following among some pet owners.
+Magnetic therapy for dogs has gained a large following among some pet owners.